divyanshu-rawat/Basic-Authentication-Node.js/README.md

 * Cd into that root folder you just cloned locally.

-* Open terminal in the current folder and type node server
+* Open terminal in the current folder and to run server.js type node server,to run cookie.js type node cookie .

-* This will start a server at http://localhost:3000
+* This will start a server at http://localhost:3000 for server.js , http://localhost:4000 for cookie.js

 ### Package Manager Used (NPM)